mbloch/mapshaper/docs/development/label-tool-design.md

 ##### How the controls are drawn

-The panel's fields share one height, corner radius and border colour, set as custom properties on `.text-style-panel` so that a select, a colour field, a size field and a button group on the same row line up.
-Only the label panel takes them; the point and layer panels keep the older, flatter look until they are redrawn.
+The panel's fields share one height, corner radius and border colour, set as custom properties on `.label-style-panel` so that a select, a colour field, a size field and a button group on the same row line up.
+Every style panel carries that class, so the line, polygon and circle panels are drawn from the same parts — see "The other style panels" below.

 Three shapes carry most of it: